realgamebreaker/payload.cmd/README.md

 ### A very strong payload written in batch

-This paayload expects to be run with administrator permissions
+This payload expects to be run with administrator permissions

+# Package.zip

-# Replace the 'https://example.com/package.zip' with a url to your client.cmd
+# Replace the ```https://example.com/package.zip``` with a url to your client.cmd